 One of the great evidences of the existence of God is the consistency of Biblical numbers.
 Each number found in all 66 books of the Bible has the same symbolic application everywhere is found whether it is a literal number or a listing of items.
 A number can have a positive application, a negative action, or it can even have both.
 A number can even be part of a combination of applications such as the number 5 in the narration of the 10 Bridesmaids of Matthew 25:1-13...

-The number 5 ALWAYS has a grace or favor application.
+The number 5 ALWAYS has a grace or favor application in the Bible.
 In the above passage 5 were favored because they had planned ahead, a positive application, 5 were not favored because they had not planned ahead, a negative application.

 The number 3 in scripture always has a a fellowship or togetherness application wherever it appears.
 God, the Father, Jesus, the Son, and the Holy Spirit, the Comforter or the Guide into all truth, these 3, who we refer to as the Trinity, agree in one.
 (I John 5:7-8) Peter, James, and John, the top 3 most mentioned apostles.

 The most remarkable fellowship application passage involving the number 3 is the crucifixion horror that brought together 3 men to share the same fate.